HealthDecisionAnalyst/PrEP-rabies/README.md

 ## Figures
 Main figures for this work including:
 1) Tornado plot for Indremental Cost-Effectiveness Ratio (ICER)
-2) Individual plots of the impact of varying each key parameter in a one-way sensitivity analysis
+2) Individual plot of the impact of varying each key parameter in a one-way sensitivity analysis
-3) Contour plots of the ICER across a range of variables
+3) Contour plot of the ICER across a range of variables

 ## Acknowledgements